elasekness/RNASeq_workshop/Day2.md

 You can copy data to the bucket once you've successfully authenticated but before we copy anything, let's create a location in the bucket to which you can transfer your files.

-Navigate to `Cloud Storage` from the GCP window in your web browser.
+* Navigate to `Cloud Storage` from the GCP window in your web browser.
 Click `Google Cloud` in the top left of the window and then the `Cloud Storage` option under `Quick access`.

-Click the `Buckets` option from the menu on the left side of the page, which will show one bucket associated with the project: `wc-bms-bi-training-bucket.`
+* Click the `Buckets` option from the menu on the left side of the page, and then click the link to the one bucket associated with the project: `wc-bms-bi-training-bucket`.

-Click the link to this bucket to see its contents.
-Click on the folder entitled, `rnaseq_workshop0126` and then click `create folder` option to create a folder for your data.
+* Within the bucket, click on the folder entitled, `rnaseq_workshop0126` and then click the `create folder` option to create a folder for your data.
 The name of the folder should be unique so use your initials.

-Return to your terminal window and navigate to the location of your `sf` and `tx2gene.txt` files, if not already there (**`cd ~/rnaseq_workshop/salmon_analyses`**.
+* Return to your terminal window and navigate to the location of your `sf` and `tx2gene.txt` files, if not already there (**`cd ~/rnaseq_workshop/salmon_analyses`**).

 Now copy these files to your folder in the bucket.

 	gsutil cp *sf gs://wc-bms-bi-training-bucket/rnaseq_workshop0126/your_initials
 	gsutil cp tx2gene.txt gs://wc-bms-bi-training-bucket/rnaseq_workshop0126/your_initials